Awards

 1. Be enrolled in an accredited Canadian university

-2. Have completed at least the second year in an engineering programme leading towards a career in radiocommunications
+2. Have completed at least the second year in an engineering programme leading towards a career in radiocommunications in Canada

 3. Demonstrate –